talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~

-The attacks can be lunched by constructing segment lists to define any traffic forwarding path.
-For example:
-Attackers change the tail SID in Segment List to forward traffic to unexpected destinations;
-Attackers delete the SID in Segment List to prevent packets from being processed, such as bypassing the billing service and security detection;
-Attackers add the SID in Segment List to get various unauthorized services, such as traffic acceleration;
-Broadband DoS/DDoS attacks:The attacks can be launched by constructing segment lists，such as inserting duplicate SRv6 address into segment lists,to make packets be forwarded repeatedly between two or more routers or hosts on specific links.{{RFC5095}}.Typically, the Segment List length of SRH is limited, but when SRv6 head compression technology is used, the number of package compression SIDs in SRH increases, and the amplification effect of traffic is more obvious.

 ## Source Routing
 [RFC7855]
 In SRv6 network, each network element along the message forwarding path has the opportunity to tamper with the SRv6 segment list.